 Meet Susan Brackney, CPA, ABV, CFF, MST, the focus of this installment of our “A Day In The Life Of A CPA” blog series.
 She’s worked in forensic accounting for many years—and her job is totally fascinating!

-A day in the life of a forensic accounting specialist is a day spent solving puzzles.
+A day in the life of a forensic accountant is a day spent solving puzzles.

 In a typical day, Susan will pore over piles and piles of paper, explore emails, and draw pictures to show what happened.
 She describes it as “putting together a jigsaw puzzle when you haven’t seen the picture.”
 Each piece of paper contains details–dates, times, amounts, accounts, etc.–that will eventually become part of the finished picture.